About

 Teaching

-My teaching approach is problem-first: start with an operational scenario in plain language, then introduce the tools needed to address it.
-Students build intuition before formalism, and learn to identify what is missing, design what is needed, and evaluate whether it works.
+I teach problem-first.
+I start with a real-world scenario in plain language, then bring in the tools needed to solve it.
+Students build intuition before they learn the formal methods, and they practice three things in sequence: identifying what is missing, designing what is needed, and testing whether it actually works.

 Supervised Teaching